The Nicomachean Ethics by Aristotle

 Aristotle’s views on morality

-The starting point for understanding Aristotle’s morality in not the above-mentioned primary source; instead, one is supposed to reach the primary source of morality at the end of its conquest.
+The starting point for understanding Aristotle’s morality is not the above-mentioned primary source; instead, one is supposed to reach the primary source of morality at the end of its conquest.
 The primary motives of morality are not cognitive axioms, but familiar events, with which human beings are accustomed through their senses.
 The intention to utilise such familiar events in the pursuit of morality is what makes Aristotle’s ethics a subjective discipline.
 Furthermore, Aristotle argues that a good education is the only precondition for achieving moral cognition.
-Only through proper education will the student identify his empirical data, so that he can process it though the dialectic method, and finally understand the primal source (first principle) of moral cognition (Ross 1993, 268).
+Only through proper education will the student identify his empirical data, so that he can process it through the dialectic method, and finally understand the primal source (first principle) of moral cognition (Ross 1993, 268).

 Three different ways of life for the pursuit of human flourishing